cosmos/gaia/docs/modules/globalfee.md

 This parameter is part of the node configuration, it can be set in the `config/app.toml` configuration file.

 3. `bypass-min-fee-msg-types` and `max_total_bypass_min_fee_msg_gas_usage`.\
- These two parameters are also part of global fee params which can be proposed to change via Gov Proposals.
-   `bypass-min-fee-msg-types` represents a list of message types that will be excluded from paying any fees for inclusion in a block, `max_total_bypass_min_fee_msg_gas_usage` is the limit of `bypass-min-fee-msg-types` gas usage.
+ These two parameters are also part of global fee params from gaiad v10.0.0 which can be proposed to change via Gov Proposals. `bypass-min-fee-msg-types` represents a list of message types that will be excluded from paying any fees for inclusion in a block, `max_total_bypass_min_fee_msg_gas_usage` is the limit of `bypass-min-fee-msg-types` gas usage.

 ## Concepts